SstealzZ/VideoSweeper/README.md

 mvn install
 ```

-You will then have a target file in which your jar file with the dependencies will be generated.
+You will then have a target folder in which your jar file with the dependencies will be generated.